- What Is Malaria?

 If expecting mothers are not careful and don’t keep the mosquitoes away, there is a chance that they could get infected.
 Below, we shall discuss why pregnant women are at risk.

 Here are a few basic facts about malaria during pregnancy that you should be aware of:

-Immunity Loss: Due to the decrease of immunoglobulin synthesis during pregnancy, a woman’s immune systems are at an all-time low and this is one of the primary causes of them contracting malaria during pregnancy.
+- Immunity Loss: Due to the decrease of immunoglobulin synthesis during pregnancy, a woman’s immune system is at an all-time low, and this is one of the primary causes of contracting malaria during pregnancy.

-Placenta: The placenta is a new organ that is growing inside your body when you are pregnant.
+- Placenta: The placenta is a new organ that grows inside women during pregnancy.
 The malarial infection can break through the immunity protection, and placenta-specific phenotypes are also allowed to multiply.

 - High fever

 Pregnancy can alter these symptoms slightly, where the fever is extremely high or low, and the shivering and sweating may be missing.
 Since the symptoms are similar to that of the flu, a blood test is an assured way of confirming malaria and the type that has affected you.
 If you have chills and sweating, with high fever, then it is best to speak to your doctor at once to avoid further problems.

 Risk Factors of Malaria in Pregnant Women